UConn vs. Gonzaga: Odds, spread, over/under - NCAA Tournament Elite Eight

 - Odds to win the national championship: +320

-- UConn's national championship odds (+320) place it best in college basketball, but according to computer rankings it is only sixth-best.
+- UConn is five spots higher based on its national championship odds (best in the country) than its computer ranking (sixth-best).

-- The Huskies' national championship odds have jumped from +8000 at the start of the season to +320, the 55th-biggest change among all teams.
+- Sportsbooks have moved the Huskies' national championship odds up from +8000 at the start of the season to +320.
+Among all teams in college basketball, that is the 55th-biggest change.

-- With odds of +320, UConn has been given a 23.8% chance of winning the national championship.
+- The implied probability of UConn winning the national championship, based on its +320 moneyline odds, is 23.8%.

 Gonzaga Futures Odds